Severance and Non-Compete/Non-Disclosure Agreements

 - Applicable law

-Severance Agreements often include a General Release or Waiver that stipulates the employee cannot sue his or her employer for wrongful termination or attempt to seek unemployment benefits.
-Before an employee signs a Severance Agreement, he or she should consult with an attorney to discuss the rights that he or she may be waiving and the terms of the Severance Agreement.
+Before signing a Severance Agreement, the employee should consult with an attorney to discuss the rights that he or she may be waiving and the terms of the Severance Agreement.
+We can further assist with editing, drafting, and negotiating severance agreements.